D-MK/otto-ai/README.md

 - **Session-Based Password**: Master password stored only in sessionStorage (cleared when the browser closes)
 - **Automatic Migration**: Existing keys are automatically re-encrypted when you set a master password

-For detailed security information, see the [Architecture documentation](docs/architecture/architecture.md#security-considerations).
+For detailed security information, see the [Architecture documentation](docs/architecture/architecture.md#security-considerations) and the [API Keys Setup Simplification Plan](docs/development/api-keys-setup-simplification-plan.md) for the security-aware onboarding experience.

 ## Limitations (MVP Scope)